Let's say you have a tar archive that contains the following.

 tar -jxpf example.tar.bz2

-To extract a single file in the archive, include the path to the file in the archive.
+To extract a single file from the archive, include the file exactly as it is listed in the archive.

 tar -xpf example.tar path/to/example.txt